smith193-cruk/smith193-cruk/README.md

-# Hi there, I'm Smith! 👋
+# Hi there! 👋

 Welcome to my GitHub profile!
-I'm smith193-cruk, and here you'll find a collection of my projects, contributions, and interests.
+Here you'll find a collection of my projects, contributions, and interests.

 ## About Me